Signatures of electromagnetic and sound radiation produced by gravitational waves in core-collapse supernovae

-The possibility that neutrino-driven explosion mechanisms are not the only ``input physics" driving core-collapse supernova has been seriously considered in \cite{Janka17}.
-However, the general consensus is that the complementary or alternative mechanisms proposed so far do not contribute to the explosion.
-One possibility that has not been previously considered is the mechanism of conversion of gravitational waves to electromagnetic radiation following the core-collapse.
-At the particle/Feynman diagram level the process of graviton-photon scattering, photon creation from gravitons, and graviton creation from photons, was studied at tree level in the 70s by Skobelev \cite{Skobelev75}.
-Around the same time Gibbons \cite{gibbons} studied the potenital of gravitation wave backgrounds (many gravitons) to create other classical wave fields (many photons).
+The possibility that neutrino-driven explosion mechanisms are not the only ``input physics" important in core-collapse supernova was previously considered in \cite{Janka17} for models of CCSNe and in \cite{Gabler21} for models of SNR.
+Our focus here is on the ``input physics'' for the SNR computational models \cite{Gabler21}.
+Specifically, potential signatures of production of electromagnetic and sound radiation produced by gravitational waves (gw).
+These models continue as the star expands and asymmetries develop in the ejecta following the collapse and explosion.
+As the computational models continue to evolve for days, weeks, and months the ``input physics" will contribute to signatures in the asymmetries of the ejecta of the expanding star (SNR).
+These signatures should be observable e.g., in the x-ray spectra of the remnant ejecta of the SNR as discussed in Sections \ref{remnant} and \ref{observation}.
+One possible piece of previously unconsidered ``input physics" is the mechanism of conversion of gravitational waves to electromagnetic radiation or sound radiation coincident with the core-collapse.
+At the particle or Feynman diagram level the process of graviton-photon scattering, photon creation from gravitons, was studied at tree level for photons by Skobelev \cite{Skobelev75,Sawyer20}.
+Around the same time Gibbons \cite{gibbons} studied the possibility for gravitational wave backgrounds (i.e. many gravitons) to create other classical wave fields (i.e. many photons/many phonons).